4. Resolving Application Compatibility Issues with Shims

 Two tools will help you navigate the database and fixes on your ACT PC:

-Using this tool, you can point at a folder on the PC to search for programs with a compatibility fix.
+Using this tool, you can point at a folder on the PC to replace for programs with a compatibility fix.
 You can then double-click on the found programs to view the details of the fix.

 Let’s look at creating a fix for an application that already exists.
 Start by renaming the custom database.
 Right-click on Custom Database in the console and choose Rename.
 It’s good to follow naming standards.
 For our example, rename this database to deploy.com (to match our domain).
 We have identified that Photoshop CS2 is on the network and is having issues with Windows 7 There isn’t a budget to upgrade to a newer version, so we will have to deploy a fix.
 Click Query and enter the name of the program.
 You can use % as a wildcard.
 So you can enter either Photoshop CS2 to get a precise result or Photoshop% to view everything starting with the word Photoshop.
-Note that the search tool is not case sensitive.
-Our search brought up the results in Figure 31.
+Note that the replace tool is not case sensitive.
+Our replace brought up the results in Figure 31.

 Figure 31.
 Querying for an application fix